Skip to content

 /statusShow group status

-/pause / /resumePause/resume message delivery
+/pause / /resumePause/resume delivery for the current chat or thread

 /helpShow help